 Introducing a food organics and garden organics (FOGO) service which will allow households to place all food scraps into the garden organics bin.
 There would be no changes to the current collection frequency of either the garbage or garden organics bins.
+The service would include provision of free compostable bags and kitchen bench scrap buckets for those who want them.

 Sending waste to an advanced waste technology instead of to landfill.
 The state government will oversee the group procurement of this new processing infrastructure.
 As such, the nature of the technology is not decided on but it is likely that it will be a form of thermal processing.